 Some links in this post may be affiliate links

-Phoenix roebelenii also called Dwarf Date Palm is among the popular palms on account of its beautiful foliage and tolerance to drought and shade conditions.
+Phoenix roebelenii also called Pygmy Date Palm or Dwarf Date Palm is among favored Indoor Palms on account of its beautiful foliage and tolerance to drought and shade conditions.

-The leaves in Pygmy Date Palm are 2-4 feet long, pinnate, with around 100 leaflets arranged in a single plane.
+The leaves are 2-4 feet long, pinnate, with around 100 leaflets arranged in a single plane.
 The leaflets are about 6-10 inches long and very narrow, slightly drooping and grey-green in color.
 The fronds develop off a stately central trunk.

 Botanical name: Phoenix roebelenii